mateussouzaweb/kvm-qemu-virtualization-guide/Docs/05 - XML Configurations.md

 <description>--gpu-passthrough=secondary,08:00.0,08:00.1</description>
 ```

-This is everything that I need to make my GPUs work.
-In my experience, you usually don't need to remove the VNC display after OS installation, it will work as a boot display only to manage the boot options.
+Don't forget also to remove any line related to ``<graphics>``, ``<video>`` and other unnecessary devices from your VM config in the XML (SPLICE or VNC related) - this step can solve a lot of problems with GPU passthrough because these declarations may prevent the GPU passthrough from running properly!

-If you are having problems with the black screen in your VM, use the VNC display to check what the issue is.
-You can attach a VNC display, if necessary, with the following XML:
+If you are having problems with the black screen in your VM after GPU passthrough and can't detect what is it, use the VNC display to check the issue.
+You can attach a VNC display with the following XML and it can work as a boot display to manage the boot options:

 ```xml
 <devices>